These recycled gift box ornaments were made using cake pop boxes I got from Starbucks. Just add a little paint, Mod Podge and washi tape!

-I started applying the washi tape on the diagonal on one box, allowing Roxie to inspect the process (she’s QC).
+I started applying the washi tape on the diagonal on one box, allowing Roxie to inspect the process (she’s head of the QC department).

 One box was all on the diagonal, and I changed it up for the second box.
 Trim with scissors when done.

 Mod Podge the washi tape to the box.
 Give a few coats and let dry.